Dinir/obs-audio-filter-guide/guide-en.md

 > **How to set up** Set the slider to the value you want to add to the signal.

-This filter has a very simple interface too, and this time the change is clearly visible: Let's say you set the slider to 5dB, you'll see the peak meter increase by 5dB for the same signal.
+This filter has a very simple interface too, and this time the change is instantly visible: Let's say you set the slider to 5dB, you'll see the peak meter increase by 5dB for the same signal.

 When you applied a filter and as a result the channel signal became quieter, you can apply this filter to compensate for the loss.

-This filter has another use than just 'boosting up' the signal: Compressor can make a better adjustment for signal that's loud in overall.
+This filter has another use than just 'boosting up' the signal: Compressor can make a better adjustment for a signal that's loud in overall.

 # Noise Gate